enumerbs/Project3-Group6/README.md

 ## Ethical Consideration
 The project utilizes publicly available, open-source datasets from trusted organizations such as the World Bank.
 We carefully verify the accuracy and reliability of these datasets before incorporating them into our system.

+1. Copyright and Fair Use: The dataset has been reviewed for copyright protections, and its use complies with the applicable fair use or licensing agreements.

+2. Intended Use Documentation: The intended usage of the dataset, both present and future, has been documented to ensure compliance with the terms of use.

+3. Data Collection Verification: The dataset's collection process has been investigated to confirm that it was sourced from authorized and legitimate providers.